 Section 26.10.
-The Director of the Budget shall transfer from the Reserve for Compensation Increase, created in this act for fiscal year 2000-2001, funds to the Community Colleges System Office necessary to provide an average annual salary increase of three percent (3%), including funds for the employer's retirement and social security contributions, commencing July 1, 2000, for all permanent full-time community college institutional personnel supported by State funds.
-The State Board of Community

-Colleges shall establish guidelines for providing their salary increases to community college institutional personnel.
-Salary funds shall be used to provide an average annual salary increase of three percent (3%) to all full-time employees and part-time employees on a pro rata basis.
+The Director of the Budget shall transfer from the Reserve for Compensation Increase, created in this act for fiscal year 2000-2001, funds to the Community Colleges System Office necessary to provide an average annual salary increase of four and two-tenths percent (4.2%), including funds for the employer's retirement and social security contributions, commencing July 1, 2000, for all permanent full-time community college institutional personnel supported by State funds.
+The State Board of Community Colleges shall establish guidelines for providing their salary increases to community college institutional personnel.
+Salary funds shall be used to provide an average annual salary increase of four and two-tenths percent (4.2%) to all full-time employees and part-time employees on a pro rata basis.

-UNIVERSITY OF NORTH CAROLINA SYSTEM/EPA SALARY INCREASES
+Requested by: Representatives Easterling, Redwine, Senators Plyler, Perdue, Odom UNIVERSITY OF NORTH CAROLINA SYSTEM/EPA SALARY INCREASES

-Section 26.11.(a) The Director of the Budget shall transfer to the Board of Governors of The University of North Carolina sufficient funds from the Reserve for Compensation Increase, created in this act for fiscal year 2000-2001, to provide an annual average salary increase of three percent (3%), including funds for the employer's retirement and social security contributions, commencing July 1, 2000, for all employees of The University of North Carolina, as well as employees other than teachers of the North Carolina School of Science and Mathematics, supported by State funds and whose salaries are exempt from the State Personnel Act (EPA).
+Section 26.11.(a) The Director of the Budget shall transfer to the Board of Governors of The University of North Carolina sufficient funds from the Reserve for Compensation Increase, created in this act for fiscal year 2000-2001, to provide an annual average salary increase of four and two-tenths percent (4.2%), including funds for the employer's retirement and social security contributions, commencing July 1, 2000, for all employees of The University of North Carolina, as well as employees other than teachers of the North Carolina School of Science and Mathematics, supported by State funds and whose salaries are exempt from the State Personnel Act (EPA).
 These funds shall be allocated to individuals according to the rules adopted by the Board of Governors or the Board of Trustees of the North Carolina School of Science and Mathematics, as appropriate, and may not be used for any purpose other than for salary increases and necessary employer contributions provided by this section.

-Section 26.11.(b)Section 28.12(b) of S.L.1999-237 reads as rewritten:
+Section 26.11.(b) Section 28.12(b) of S.L.1999-237 reads as rewritten: